guildai/guildai/guild/tests/dependencies-2.md

 The primary goal of this simplification is to support inline dependencies that do not require separate resource definitions.

-We'll use a helper to print depepdencies:
+We use a helper to print depepdencies:

     >>> def print_deps(deps):
     ...     for dep in deps: